infretis/infretis/examples/gromacs/puckering/README.md

 <img src="http://enzyme13.bt.a.u-tokyo.ac.jp/CP/sugarconf.png" width="90%" height="90%">

 The essential thing you need to know for now is that there is a high energy barrier between the north pole and the equator, and again between the equator and the south pole.
 We will study the transition over the first barrier; _starting at the north pole and ending at any of the structures on the equator_.
-By the end of this exercise, you will be able to say exactly how often this transition happens, and the mechanism behind it.
+By the end of this exercise, you will be able to say exactly how often this transition happens, and the most likely ending structures on the equator for your specific system.

 ## Questions
 **1:** Given that the 6-ring in the animation above starts as $^4\text{C}_1$, can you see that the ending structure is $^{3,O}B$?
 Hint: The super- and subscripts refer to which atoms are above and below the mean plane of the ring, respectively.